Philosophy

 Smaller markup, same output

 Fewer characters per class means less noise in your markup.
-Complex components stay readable as they grow.
+This also means smaller bundles.

 <button class="px-3 py-2 bg-indigo h:bg-indigo-8 bc-indigo-7 c-white br-md bw-1 fw-600 c-p">